-ENG 493.
-AMERICAN POETRY.
-(3) Prerequisites: ENG 200 or Colonnade Category F-AH.
+ENG 493 AMERICAN POETRY.
+(3) Prerequisites: ENG 100 and ENG 200 or any other course from Gen Ed Cat B1.
 The course examines, in addition to major writers, selected major movements and schools in American poetry, paying special attention to influences, techniques, and styles.

-ENG 495.
-SOUTHERN LITERATURE.
-(3) Prerequisites: ENG 200 or Colonnade Category F-AH.
+ENG 495 SOUTHERN LITERATURE.
+(3) Prerequisites: ENG 100 and ENG 200 or any other course from Gen Ed Cat B1.
 This course traces the development of uniquely Southern characteristics as exhibited in the works of major writers of the South.

 ENG 497.
-WOMEN'S LITERATURE.
-(3) Prerequisites: ENG 200 and 300.
-An examination of the themes, aesthetic importance, and historical context of literature by women, with emphasis on American and British writers.
+WOINEN'S LITERATURE.
+(3) Prerequisites: ENG 200 and 300 An examination of the themes, aesthetic importance, and historical context of literature by women, with emphasis on American and British writers.
 Topic will vary by semester

-ENG 499.
-DIRECTED STUDY IN ENGLISH.
-(3) Prerequisites: 3.0 grade point average; senior standing.
+ENG 499 DIRECTED STUDY IN ENGLISH.
+(3) Prerequisites: 3 Ograde point average; senior standing.
 A study of a specific literary or linguistic topic directed by a faculty member.